gregorybesson/ai-deep-learning-notes/README.md

 ## introduction
 A good neural network generalizes accurately.
 It can predict a value with accuracy.
 We must avoid overfitting (the model is tied to the data it learned on.
 It has memorized it too much).
-We must avoid underfitting too as it oversimplify a model.
+It has high variance We must avoid underfitting too as it oversimplify a model (error due to high bias).

 ## Perceptron or neuron
 This is the basic unit of a neural network.
-It is a type of linear classifier: it decides wetehr an input represented by a vector of numbers, belongs to some class or not.
+It is a type of linear classifier: it decides wether an input represented by a vector of numbers, belongs to some class or not.

 An input data coming into a perceptron is multiplied by a weight.
 With many data, you'll train your neural network.